- Knowledge Base

 Score inclusion and exclusion lists

 When you create a score, you can select which records should or should not be scored.
-When setting up a score, on the Contacts or Companies tab:
+When setting up a score, on the Contacts/Companies/Deals tab:

-- If you select to score all contacts/companies, you can add exclusion lists to score all records except those in the selected lists.
+- If you select to score all contacts/companies/deals, you can add exclusion lists to score all records except those in the selected lists.

-- If you select to score specific contacts/companies, you can add inclusion lists to score only the records on the selected lists.
+- If you select to score specific contacts/companies/deals, you can add inclusion lists to score only the records on the selected lists.

-Learn more about selecting which records to score in engagement scores, fit scores, or combined scores.
+Learn more about selecting which records to score.

 Score properties

-When you build a score, a corresponding score property is created that stores the contact and company values for that score.
-When a score is turned on, the contacts and companies will be evaluated retroactively and the score property value will be set.
-The property will update continuously when a contact or company meets any of the score criteria.
+When you build a score, a corresponding score property is created that stores the values for that score.
+When a score is turned on, the records will be evaluated retroactively and the score property value will be set.
+The property will update continuously when a records meets any of the score criteria.

-During the score set up, you can customize the name of the property and how it's organized in your contact and company property groups.
-For combined scores (Enterprise only), three properties are created: one total score that stores the combined value from engagement and fit points, one engagement score that stores only the engagement points, and one fit score that stores only the fit points.
+During the score set up, you can customize the name of the property and how it's organized in your groups.
+For combined scores, three properties are created: one total score that stores the combined value from engagement and fit points, one engagement score that stores only the engagement points, and one fit score that stores only the fit points.

 Score thresholds